ncatlab/nlab-content/pages/17176.md

 The Adams category is defined to be the category of [[CW-spectra]] together with [[left homotopy|left]] [[homotopy classes]] (via [[cylinder spectra]]) of "eventually defined" functions between them.

 This was originally advertised as being a definition not involving tools from [[category theory]].
-Arguably this is also its main deficiency when it comes to working with it (this is the "polemic" of[Lewis-May-Steinberger 86, preamble](#LewisMaySteinberger86)).
+Arguably this is also its main deficiency when it comes to working with it (this is the "polemic" of [Lewis-May-Steinberger 86, preamble](#LewisMaySteinberger86)).
 For modern alternatives see at _[[stable homotopy category]]_.

 ## References